V4Fire/Client/src/components/super/i-input-text/README.md

 ##### pattern

-Checks that the component value must match the provided template.
+Checks that the component value must match the provided pattern.